-\Though technical discussion including public comment in environmental safety aspect has been completed and concluded as the introduction of biotech papaya 55-1 into Japan will not create any significant effects to environment (i.e., biodiversity), full approval from MAFF/MOE as notification from GOJ will be issued after the completion of food safety review which includes labeling issue.
+Though technical discussion including public comment in environmental safety aspect has been completed and concluded as the introduction of biotech papaya 55-1 into Japan will not create any significant effects to environment (i.e., biodiversity).
+Based on their custom, full approval from MAFF/MOE as notification from GOJ was issued after the completion of food safety review which includes labeling issue.